Should You Cosign a Mortgage? Here's What Every Potential Cosigner Must Know

 • how to protect yourself if you decide to guarantee the loan.

-As far as responsibilities, you're 100% responsible for the complete repayment of the loan.
+As a cosigner, you're 100% responsible for the complete repayment of the loan.
 Before you cosign, ensure you're comfortable covering the mortgage payments if the primary borrower can't.

-How a Cosigned Mortgage Loan Affects Your Credit
+How Cosigning a Mortgage Affects Your Credit Score and Debt-to-Income Ratio

 If the primary borrower makes the loan payments on time, that information might or might not show up on your credit report.
 It depends on the creditor.
 Not all of them report to cosigners' credit reports when payments are made on time.